 1.75 oz.
 Green Tea and Cucumber Fragrance Oil

 Green Chrome Oxide Pigment

 Aqua Pearl Mica

-FRAGRANCE PREP: Measure 1.75 ounces of Cucumber Garden Fragrance Oil into a small glass container and set aside.
+FRAGRANCE PREP: Measure 1.75 ounces of Green Tea and Cucumber Fragrance Oil into a small glass container and set aside.

 COLORANT PREP: Disperse 2 teaspoons of the titanium dioxide into 2 tablespoons of sunflower or sweet almond oil (or any other liquid oil).
 Use a mini mixer to get rid of any clumps.
 Disperse 1 teaspoon of Green Chrome Oxide Pigment into 1 tablespoon lightweight liquid oil.
 In separate containers, disperse ½ teaspoon Aqua Pearl Mica and ½ teaspoon black oxide into ½ tablespoon lightweight liquid oil.
 Use a mini mixer to get rid of clumps.